bonsaiERP/bonsaiERP/README.md

-# *bonsai*
+# *bonsaiERP*
-*bonsai* is a simple ERP system to control the most basic stuff for a company, that includes:
+*bonsaiERP* is a simple ERP system to control the most basic stuff for a company, that includes:

 - Sales
 - Buys